isaaxh/isaaxh/README.md

 * ✉️  You can contact me at [ishaq-hussain@hotmail.com](mailto:ishaq-hussain@hotmail.com)
 * 🚀  I'm currently working on [BugTracker App](http://bugtracker-2.netlify.app/)
 * 🧠  I'm learning React JS
-* 🤝  I'm open to collaborating on Open source porjects
+* 🤝  I'm open to collaborating on Open Source Porjects
 * ⚡  I like working out and sparring BJJ in a session

 ### Tech Stack